ayushrroy/Bookstore/README.md

 # Bookstore
-Configure the REST API endpoint and database connection in the appropriate configuration files.
+Configure the REST API endpoint and database connection in the appropriate configuration files.<br/>
-Run the application:
+Run the application:<br/>
-npm run dev
+npm run dev<br/>
-Open your browser and visit http://localhost:8080 to access the Bookstore website.
+Open your browser and visit http://localhost:8080 to access the Bookstore website.<br/>

-Usage
-Browse the collection of books on the categories page.
-Add books to your shopping cart.
-Proceed to the checkout to complete your purchase.

 Features
 Browse Books: Explore a diverse collection of books.